imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 a lens through which I began to look at the world.

-Eventually I saw that a preoccupation with being right was essentially an expression of power and that asserting rightness was about exerting power over others.
+Eventually I saw that a preoccupation with being right was essentially an expression of power and that asserting rightness ("rectifying") was about exerting power over others.
 I also saw that this preoccupation was perhaps more to do with the appearance of being right, and that the cost of maintaining it would be in missing opportunities for learning.

 I was the principle subject of my examination, and it has become a goal to continue to examine and dismantle the ways in which I assert